Athletic, Intelligent, Sensitive

 The Doberman Pinscher was created to be an attentive and intelligent dog that can follow orders.
 Owners find that these traits present to this day.

-This breed is very easy to train.
-It is most important to let a Doberman know who is in charge early on, or they may assume the position themselves.
+This breed is easy to train, but it is very important to let a Doberman know who is in charge early on, or they may assume the position themselves.
 Owners will often take their dogs to obedience classes to help with the training process.

 While the Doberman may display an appearance of confidence and independence, this is not completely the case.